derek-knox/Coding-For-Designers/book/JavaScript/Operators.md

 There are three uses of the dot in the familiar snippet above.
 In each subsequent use a specific keyword of a nested object is accessed.
 Accessing a specific keyword of an object—and thus its value—is exactly what the dot is for.

 If you recall from the *Interactive Code* chapter, a JavaScript program is just a tree of functions and thus a tree of scopes.
-Since a function is also certain type of `Object` (the `Function` Object) a JavaScript program is also a tree of objects.
+Since a function is also a certain type of `Object` (the `Function` Object) a JavaScript program is also a *tree of objects*.

 A JavaScript program is a tree of:
 - functions